Joseph M. Bryan Archives

 Bryan was also known as a person who believed in civic duty.
 He was associated with the Rotary Club, Masons, Shriners and many other community groups.
 He served on several governmental committees, including the Governor's Committee on Low Income Housing and the U.S. State Department's Fine Arts Committee.
 In 1961 Governor Luther Hodges named Bryan Chairman of the North Carolina State Board of Elections.
 In 1986, Bryan received the North Carolina Award in Public Service.

-Bryan, a great sports enthusiast, was especially known for his lifelong affiliation with golf.
-He was an early member of the Augusta National Golf Club, golf's premier golf club and home of the Masters.
+Bryan was an early member of the Augusta National Golf Club, golf's premier golf club and home of the Masters.
 The Greensboro Jaycees approached him in 1937 to assist in guaranteeing the purse of the first Greater Greensboro Open PGA Tour event, which took place in 1938.
 He later became Honorary General Chairman for the golf tournament.
 In 1971 the City of Greensboro named Bryan Park, the new municipal golf complex, in honor of Mr. and Mrs. Bryan.
-Fishing and shooting were also among Bryan's favorite pastimes.
-He particularly liked to salmon fish in Canada and was an award-winning marlin fisherman.
-Whether in the United States or in Europe, he could be found among the world's elite shooters.

 In the last year of his life, including the day he was admitted to the hospital, Bryan made daily visits to his office.
-He died in Greensboro on April 26, 1995, but his spirit lives on in his generous legacy.
+He died in Greensboro on April 26, 1995.

 75.40 Linear Feet (104 boxes (15 unprocessed) and 2 scrapbooks)